Sage-Bionetworks/SynapseShinyApp/README.md

 :warning:**HOWEVER**:warning: The Synapse R client, [synapser](https://r-docs.synapse.org/), stores authentication information in a location that is global to the R process.
-This means that if one user connects to a Shiny app, and then another user connects on another machine, the second user's authentication will supersede the first's.
+This means that if one user connects to a Shiny app, and then another user connects from another browser or computer, the second user's authentication will supersede the first's.
 This can cause hard-to-diagnose errors, and is a security issue.
 There are 3 ways to work around this issue: